-(A) In the event that an employee is injured or otherwise caused or contributed to an accident while on Company premises, including parking lots and vehicles, or while on Company business, during working or non-working hours, the employee is required to submit to post-injury or accident drug and alcohol testing immediately or as soon as a testing facility opens and is available.
+(A) In the event that an employee is injured or otherwise caused or contributed to an accident while on Company premises, including parking lots and vehicles, or while on Company business, during working or non-working hours, the Company may require the employee to submit to post-injury or accident drug and alcohol testing immediately or as soon as a testing facility opens and is available in the event that HR, the store manager, or corporate management has reasonable suspicion (as defined below in Section (B)) to believe that the employee had used or was under the influence of alcohol or a controlled substance at the time of the injury or accident.

 - (B) When there is reasonable suspicion to believe that an employee is illegally using drugs or abusing alcohol, the Company may require that the employee submit to drug and alcohol testing as soon as a testing facility opens and is available.
 HR, the store manager or corporate management operations should be consulted before sending an employee for testing.
 "Reasonable suspicion" is based on a belief that an employee is using or has used drugs or alcohol in violation of the employer's policy drawn from specific objective and articulable facts and reasonable inferences drawn from those facts in light of experience.
-Among other things, such as facts and inferences may be based upon, but not limited to, the following: - (1) Observable phenomena while at work such as direct observation of substance abuse or of the physical systems or manifestations of being impaired due to substance abuse; - (2) Abnormal conduct or erratic behavior while at work or a significant deterioration in work performance; - (3) A report of substance abuse provided by a reliable and credible source; - (4) Evidence that an individual has tampered with any substance abuse test during his or her employment with the current employer; - (5) Information that an employee has caused or contributed to an accident while at work; or - (6) Evidence that an employee has used, possessed, sold, solicited, or transferred drugs while working or while on the employer's premises or while operating the employer's vehicle, machinery, or equipment.
+Among other things, such as facts and inferences may be based upon, but not limited to, the following: - (1) Observable phenomena while at work such as direct observation of substance abuse or of the physical systems or manifestations of being impaired due to substance abuse; - (2) Abnormal conduct or erratic behavior while at work or a significant deterioration in work performance; - (3) A report of substance abuse provided by a reliable and credible source; - (4) Evidence that an individual has tampered with any substance abuse test during his or her employment with the current employer; - (5) Information that an employee has caused or contributed to an accident while at work; or

-- (C) A designated employee will transport the employee to the testing facility, and the supervisor/manager will arrange for the employee to be transported home. - (D) The Company will pay for any drug test it requires and the test will be conducted by our Company's designated medical review officer. - (E) The employee will be required to sign a consent form for the testing and release of the test results to our Company. - (F) Any employee refusing or failing to cooperate will be subject to immediate discharge. - (G) Any employee testing positive for alcohol or controlled substances as a result of this policy will be discharged. - (H) Any employee refusing or failing to cooperate with the postaccident testing or who tests positive for alcohol or controlled substances may also be denied workers' compensation benefits or may be required to incur the medical costs related to the accident, injury or illness.
+- (6) Evidence that an employee has used, possessed, sold, solicited, or transferred drugs while working or while on the employer's premises or while operating the employer's vehicle, machinery, or equipment. - (C) A designated employee will transport the employee to the testing facility, and the supervisor/manager will arrange for the employee to be transported home. - (D) The Company will pay for any drug test it requires and the test will be conducted by our Company's designated medical review officer. - (E) The employee will be required to sign a consent form for the testing and release of the test results to our Company. - (F) Any employee refusing or failing to cooperate will be subject to immediate discharge. - (G) Any employee testing positive for alcohol or controlled substances as a result of this policy will be discharged. - (H) Any employee refusing or failing to cooperate with the post-accident testing or who tests positive for alcohol or controlled substances may also be denied workers' compensation benefits or may be required to incur the medical costs related to the accident, injury or illness.